Key Takeaway

 Serious but Rare Risks

 Semaglutide carries a boxed warning for thyroid C-cell tumors based on findings in rodent studies.
-While this has not been confirmed in humans, the medication is contraindicated in patients with a personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+While this hasn't been confirmed in humans, the medication is contraindicated in patients with a personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
 Other rare but serious risks include pancreatitis, gallbladder disease, and acute kidney injury, which can occur due to severe dehydration from vomiting or diarrhea.
 Hypoglycemia is rare when semaglutide is used alone but can occur when combined with insulin or sulfonylureas.

 Cardiovascular Safety